Shipping from Vietnam to Europe and the USA

 • women’s or girls’ suits, knitted or crocheted of cotton – code 6104.19.60 – 9,4%.

-It is worth noticing that duty on many products is 0%.
+It is worth noticing that the duty on many products is 0%.
 There are numerous (over 430) categories in the system and tariffs may vary depending on a range of criteria.
 Therefore, we encourage you to search for specific product categories in the system.

 Read our other guides on shipping to the US: